-What about Condos or Subsidized Housing?
+What about condos or subsidized housing?

 Because SB 332 affirms the right of all landlords to go smokefree, condo owners who rent out their units and owners/managers of subsidized housing in California can point to SB 332 if their tenants challenge their authority to prohibit smoking.
 Although subsidized housing providers may, depending on the type of funding they receive, have to go through a slightly different process to become smokefree, it's important to remember that federal law also allows them to go smokefree if they so choose.
-In fact, the U.S. Department of Housing and Urban Development, which manages federal funding for affordable housing, strongly encourages smokefree policies, and has developed a toolkit to help guide landlords and managers in going smokefree: http://portal.hud.gov/hudportal/HUD?src=/smokefreetoolkits1
+In fact, the US Department of Housing and Urban Development (HUD), which manages federal funding for affordable housing, requires public housing agencies to adopt a policy by July 31, 2018, making all indoor areas, including residential units, and outdoor areas within 25 feet of indoor places smokefree.
+HUD has developed a toolkit and other resources to help housing authorities, landlords, and property managers go smokefree: www.hud.gov/ smokefreetoolkits.

 A landlord must describe in the lease all portions of the property that are smokefree, including balconies and patios.
 Requirements for Landlords under Civil Code section 1947.5

-What information must new lease agreements include regarding smokefree areas?
+What information must new lease agreements include on smokefree areas?

 Under Civil Code section 1947.5, landlords who adopt smokefree policies have to specify, in all new leases, which parts of the property are going to be smokefree.
-This not only helps potential tenants who desire smokefree housing, but may also help people who smoke to comply with the policy.
+This not only helps potential tenants who desire smokefree housing but may also help people who smoke to comply with the policy.
 A housing applicant who is considering renting at a particular property can ask to review a landlord's lease in order to find out whether smoking is prohibited and, if so, which areas are smokefree.